Market sizing for startups: Top-down vs bottom-up guide

 Bottom-up approach

 While top-down market analysis is usually easy to do, it can be misleading.
 Can you really reach that entire market?
 Even if you could, what costs would that involve?
-The good news is that bottom-up market sizing gives us the answers and a more accurate picture of those factors.

 • How much have people paid (or are willing to pay) for the product or service